 If you’re a new bearded dragon owner (perhaps you got one for Christmas?) you’re possibly a bit daunted about where to begin with looking after them.
 Never fear, BeardedDragonsRock is here to help you – everyone was a new bearded dragon owner at some point or another.
 To be fair, once you’ve had yours a while you’ll come to realise that your Bearded Dragon is in fact, a new Human Owner…

 But, joking aside, you’re quite lucky as a new bearded dragon owner in this day and age because when we first got ours, there wasn’t much information available online (online wasn’t like it is today!) and finding information was really quite difficult.
 Nowadays there’s Facebook Groups you can join to ask for help, there’s eBooks available and there’s websites like this one.

-Bearded Dragons are in (my opinion) the most interactive of all the dragons, they are both characterful and fun.
+Bearded Dragons are in (my opinion) the most interactive of all the reptiles, they are both characterful and fun.
 They are possibly one of the easier reptiles to keep due to their hardiness.
 But when I say easy I mean that their needs are not as complex as some other reptiles such as frilled dragons or chameleons.
-Research and good husbandry is key to successfully keep reptiles.
+Research and good husbandry is key to successfully keeping reptiles.
 Bearded dragons are no exception, they still have a specific set of requirements to enable them to thrive and stay healthy.

 You’ve made a good choice!

 What Will I Need?

 We’ve written loads of articles that go into greater depth about what you’ll need, but they are scattered across multiple posts and generally assume you’re researching a specific bearded dragon topic.
 In this post I hope to bring together all those posts as a very beginner friendly roadmap to starting out.

 Firstly, you’ll need a vivarium to become your new scaly friend’s home.
 You have three choices here – although only the first two are really relevant if you’ve already got your bearded dragon.